SDML-KU/sdml-ku.github.io/index.md

 {% capture text %}

-Joining Department of Artificial Intelligence at Korea University
+Joining the Department of Artificial Intelligence at Korea University

 {%
   include button.html